 Most file recovery can be accomplished by you, the user, allowing for the fastest and most selective recovery.

-directories in each directory in user-writeable storage areas, like your personal home or project directories.
+directory.
 Because of the ‘.’ (dot), these files are hidden when you do an ‘ls

 ‘.
 Trust us: they are there.
 Or look for yourself.

-‘ into any .snapshot
+‘ into the .snapshots

 directory:

-$ cd .snapshot $ ls -1 daily.2021-10-02_0010 daily.2021-10-03_0010 daily.2021-10-04_0010 daily.2021-10-05_0010 daily.2021-10-06_0010 daily.2021-10-07_0010 daily.2021-10-08_0010 weekly.2021-08-29_0015 weekly.2021-09-05_0015 weekly.2021-09-12_0015 weekly.2021-09-19_0015 weekly.2021-09-26_0015 weekly.2021-10-03_0015 $ cd 2021-10-02_0010 $ ls *.sh script1.sh script2.sh script3.sh $ cp script2.sh $HOME
+$ cd .snapshots $ ls -1 username-snap-202309150509 username-snap-202309210509 username-snap-202309220508 username-snap-202309230509 username-snap-202309240509 username-snap-202309250508 username-snap-202309260509 username-snap-202309270508 username-snap-202309280509 $ cd username-snap-202309210509 $ ls *.sh script1.sh script2.sh script3.sh $ cp script2.sh $HOME

 directory invisible.
 Trust that it’s there!

-![]() NOTE: .snapshot directories are not available from a SMB (Windows File System) share (mapped network drive). |
+NOTE: .snapshots directories are not available from a SMB (Windows File System) share (mapped network drive). |

-![]() NOTE: Permissions in .snapshot directories are identical to those in your ‘normal’ directories.
+NOTE: Permissions in .snapshots directories are identical to those in your ‘normal’ directories.
 Only those with proper permissions can browse and restore your files. |

 Assisted Recovery